jiaohehu/NPreview/README.md

 of flavor and nutrition.
 ```

-## Styling of inline texts
+## Inline text styling and phrase markup

 Texts can have its own inline markups that allows for styling some portion of a text differently than its surrounding text.
-Following styling are supported.
+Following text stylings are supported.

 - Italic text, using single-underscore: `_italic_`
 - Bold text, using double-underscore: `__bold__`
-- Computer sample code, using single backquote, or grave accent. ``` `my code` ```.
+- Typewriter text, using single backquote, or grave accent. ``` `my code` ```.

+Phrases markups are those that creates new entities that are not considered plain texts.
+Following are phrase markups supported by Nitrile:

+- RUBY : Japanese style phonetic annotation of a Han character;
+- URI : styling of a long URI that typically will need to be split into multiple lines down at any position;
+- Cross references : reference to a sectional heading in the current document or another sub-document;
+- Unicode character literal : inserting of a Unicode character simply by listing its numerical code point value;

+Inline phrase and style processing is not process for the following areas:

+- Document title
+- Sectioning blocks
+- Description block terms
+- Definition block terms
+- Primary block terms
+- Secondary block terms

+## Text styling

-The compute sample code will be styled using `\tttext{}` command.
+Typewriter texts are styled using `\texttt{}` command.
 The italic text is styled using `\emph{}` command, and the bold text is styled using `\textbf{}` command.

 The opening underscores and grave accents that are to start styling will have to start after a blank space, or at the beginning of a line.
 They will not be recognized if they are surrounded by non-blank characters.
 The ending underscore and grave accents do not this restriction, but only to have to match the opening ones in the number of characters exactly in order to be considered one.